 - The client sees another item they like in-store and purchases it as well.

 This chain of events showcases how an omnichannel system works.
-It is possible due to the fact that the online and offline sales outlets of the store are integrated and synchronized instead of being managed separately.
+Such a smooth customer experience is possible due to the fact that the online and offline sales outlets of the store are integrated and synchronized instead of being managed separately.

-There are plenty of benefits that come along with omnichannel presence, which we will take a look at below.
+There are plenty of benefits that come along with omnichannel presence in commerce, which we will take a look at below.

 Advantages of Omnichannel Sales

-Now that you know how to define omnichannel retail, the next question is how you can benefit from this approach.
+Now that you know how to define omnichannel retail, the next question is how you can benefit from implementing this strategy across your social media, offline and online channels.
 Here are some of the advantages an omnichannel retailer is sure to experience:

 - Improved efficiency.
 Having a centralized database, accessible through any channel, implies increased visibility of your goods and promotions and easily accessible product information.
 Besides, interconnected online and offline sales outlets are extremely convenient for consumers.